Know The Score

 - RULE OF THUMB: Allow a 5% baseline Monthly Lease Operating Expense.
-Wells deeper than 10,000’ could be as much as double.
+Wells deeper than 10,000’ could be as much as 15%-20% or higher.

 Once you’ve outlined the potential, measure the reality against your Price per Point.
 Do either programs offer a reasonable return in light of the potential risks associated with any drilling venture.

 Step 4) A Few More Thoughts